 - Storm Force Accelatron

-Ride queues had physical distancing floor markers, and ride vehicles had empty spaces between parties (such as The Amazing Adventures of Spider-Man).
+Ride queues have physical distancing floor markers, and some ride vehicles have empty rows or spaces between parties (such as The Amazing Adventures of Spider-Man).
 Some of the rides, particularly the roller coasters, are loading every row to increase ride capacity, though each party still has its own row.
 For instance, two parties of two people won't be seated together in a four-person row.
-As for lockers, ride attendants would direct you to specific locker stations and only allowed one member of each party to put everyone's belongings in a locker.
+As for lockers, ride attendants may direct you to specific locker stations and only allow one member of each party to put everyone's belongings in a locker.

-The floor markings were at least six feet apart — and sometimes even further apart, so you wouldn't be close to other frogs on the other side of the queue's switchbacks.
+The floor markings are at least 6 feet apart — and sometimes even further apart, so you won't be close to other frogs on the other side of the queue's switchbacks.
 Pay close attention when you're in line.
 It can be hard to see where the next floor marker is, especially in the dark lighting of some queues, such as Harry Potter and the Forbidden Journey, or around corners.
-Sometimes, a team member will be stationed at those tricky spots to help guide you.

-The pre-show and elevator simulator in Harry Potter and the Escape from Gringotts were suspended.
-A team member handed the 3-D glasses to you instead of picking a pair up yourself.
+The pre-show and elevator simulator in Harry Potter and the Escape from Gringotts are suspended.
+A team member hands the 3-D glasses to you instead of picking a pair up yourself.
 (Tip: Place the glasses over the top of your mask to limit as much fogging as possible!
 For more mask tips, read our separate post.)
-Universal was very good about spacing on rides too.
-Each party had its own row or ride vehicle, depending on the ride.
-(On the Hogwarts Express, we had our own cabin!)
-Rows or seats were left empty in between parties.
-Before the loading platform on each ride, a team member gave you a mandatory pump of hand sanitizer.
+Before the loading platform on each ride, a team member gives you a mandatory pump of hand sanitizer.

 U-Rest Relaxation Zones

-Walking around the parks on a hot day while wearing a face covering can be challenging and uncomfortable at times.
+Walking around the parks on a hot day while wearing a face-covering can be challenging and uncomfortable at times.
 For this reason, Universal has set up U-Rest areas where guests can safely remove their masks.
 A team member keeps track of the capacity inside a U-Rest area so it doesn't overflow, but there is no time limit for how long you can stay.
-Parties can stick together, and there is seating available at each area.
+Parties can stick together, and there is seating available in each area.

 Each park has multiple U-Rest areas.
-At Universal's Islands of Adventure, you can find them at Port of Entry, Seuss Landing and the former Sinbad Theater (we suggest this location because it's covered and the entire stadium is available so you can easily spread out).
-At Universal Studios Florida, the U-Rest areas are located at the Fear Factor Live stadium (the show is not available) and Central Park, across from the Animal Actors show) and across from the Mummy.
+At Universal's Islands of Adventure, you can find them at Port of Entry, Seuss Landing and the former Sinbad Theater (we suggest this location because it's covered and a large section of the stadium is available so you can easily spread out).
+At Universal Studios Florida, the U-Rest areas are located at the Fear Factor Live stadium (the show is not available), Central Park (across from the Animal Actors show) and across from the Mummy.

 Shows and Play Areas

 While the majority of rides are open, some shows are not running, and most play areas are closed.
 In addition to Fear Factor Live, The Nighttime Lights at Hogwarts Castle is not available.
 Universal Orlando’s Cinematic Celebration recently returned but is still only available on select nights.
 In theaters or stadiums, rows are blocked off entirely so guests are seated every other row.
-The team members guide you to your seats, and leave three empty seats between parties.
-At the conclusion of a show, guests are asked to remain seated and are directed to leave the theater row by row to avoid a mass exodus.
+The team members guide you to your seats and leave three empty seats between parties.
+At the conclusion of a show, guests are asked to remain seated and are directed to leave the theater row by row.
 If the show is outdoors, pay attention to the social distancing markers on the ground.
 The following play areas are also closed: